Family Educational Rights and Privacy Act (FERPA)

 Information is also available at the U.S. Department of Education website.

 Directory information is the information available about a student that is not considered harmful or an invasion of privacy if disclosed.
-While FERPA and state law protect the privacy of education records, directory information is not treated as confidential and may be disclosed by the university without student consent unless the student requests non-disclosure.
+While FERPA and state law protect the privacy of education records, directory information is not treated as confidential and may be disclosed by the college without student consent unless the student requests non-disclosure.
 The Daytona State College directory information includes:

 - Student’s name